Nothing.

 Everything begat Outlook.com

-Outlook.com remains the service you use to access your hotmail.com email, or, for that matter, almost any Microsoft email address.
-New email addresses are available only as outlook.com email addresses.
+Outlook.com remains the service you use to access your hotmail.com or any Microsoft email address.
+New email addresses are available only from outlook.com.

 If you’re missing email, there’s something else going on.
 None of the name changes above should result in any lost email, period.
-It’s just a name (and user interface) change.
+Those changes only involved the name and the user interfaces.

-Unfortunately, I do hear of missing Outlook.com email from time to time, not necessarily in conjunction with a name change.
-Here’s what I’ve seen as a cause:
+Unfortunately, I do hear of missing Outlook.com email from time to time, although not necessarily in conjunction with a name change.
+Here are the types of issues I see.

-• Silent account hacks: There are account compromises where the hacker doesn’t change your password, so you can still log in, but they do wreak havoc on your account.
+- Silent account hacks.
+There are account compromises where the hacker doesn’t change your password.
+You can still log in but they wreak havoc on your account.
 Change your password — and everything else that might be used to recover your password — immediately.

-It might make sense to visit the Outlook.com support forums to see if others are experiencing the same problems, or to post your own experience with the hope of getting some help.
+It might make sense to visit the Outlook.com support forums to see if others are experiencing the same problems, or post your experience there to get some help.

-Ultimately, however, I do have to fall back on my standard position regarding free email accounts: if your email disappears, I believe it’s extremely unlikely you’ll ever get it back.
+Ultimately, however, I have to fall back on my standard position regarding free email accounts: if your email disappears, it’s extremely unlikely you’ll ever get it back.

 I hope you had it backed up somewhere.